Javascript-footios/20WebProjects/README.md

 General:

-- `<section>` is for grouping distinct sections of content or functionality,
+- `<section>` is for grouping distinct sections of content or functionality.
+Each section should be identified, typically by including a heading (h1-h6 element) as a child of the `<section>` element.
+The <section> element is not a generic container element.
+When an element is needed only for styling purposes or as a convenience for scripting, authors are encouraged to use the <div> element instead.
 - `<article>` is for containing related individual standalone pieces of content, such as individual blog posts, videos, images or news items.
 Think of it this way - if you have a number of items of content, each of which would be suitable for reading on their own, and would make sense to syndicate as separate items in an RSS feed, then `<article>` is suitable for marking them up.
+- `<div>`The `<div>` element has no special meaning at all.
+It represents its children.
+It can be used with the `class`, `lang`, and `title` attributes to mark up semantics common to a group of consecutive elements. **Note:** Authors are strongly encouraged to view the `<div>` element as an element of last resort, for when no other element is suitable.
+Use of more appropriate elements instead of the `<div>` element leads to better accessibility for readers and easier maintainability for authors.

+4. ### Exchange rate calculator

-- For the exchange rate calculator, we have to sing in and get an API key [ExchangeRate-API](https://app.exchangerate-api.com/dashboard)
+- For the exchange rate calculator, we have to sign in and get an API key [ExchangeRate-API](https://app.exchangerate-api.com/dashboard)

 8. ### Meal Finder